From Non-Hermitian Linear Response to Dynamical Correlations and Fluctuation-Dissipation Relations in Quantum Many-Body Systems: The fluctuation--dissipation relation

 One can generalize the definitions of $S$ and $\chi^{\prime \prime}$ to such a non-equilibrium situation by introducing the response function

 and the symmetrized dynamic correlation function

 defined, respectively, in terms of the unequal-time commutator and anti-commutator of the Heisenberg operators $A(t)$ and $B(t)$.
-Here, $\theta(t)$ is the Heaviside step function, ensuring causality of the response, and the subscript in the expectation value~$\braket{\cdots}_0$ signifies that the Heisenberg operators evolve under the (unperturbed) Hamiltonian~$H_0$. \Cref{eq:responsefunctionhermitian} is the non-equilibrium version of Kubo's well-known linear response function~\cite{Kubo1966}, which determines the evolution of the expectation value $\braket{B(t)}$ under the perturbed Hamiltonian $H(t) = H_0 + H_1(t)$, to linear order in the perturbation $H_1(t) = -f(t) A$, according to
+Here, $\theta(t)$ is the Heaviside step function, ensuring causality of the response, and the subscript in the expectation value~$\braket{\cdots}_0$ signifies that the Heisenberg operators evolve under the (unperturbed) Hamiltonian~$H_0$.
+In the context of non-equilibrium quantum field theory, \cref{eq:responsefunctionhermitian,eq:symmetrizedcorrelationfunction} are also known as the spectral function~$\rho$ and the statistical function~$F$, respectively~\cite{Aarts2001}. \Cref{eq:responsefunctionhermitian} is the non-equilibrium version of Kubo's well-known linear response function~\cite{Kubo1966}, which determines the evolution of the expectation value $\braket{B(t)}$ under the perturbed Hamiltonian $H(t) = H_0 + H_1(t)$, to linear order in the perturbation $H_1(t) = -f(t) A$, according to

 In contrast to the usual equilibrium linear response scenario, the initial state is not necessarily stationary with respect to $H_0$.
 In this situation, it is common to define the non-equilibrium generalization of the dynamic susceptibility $\chi$ as the Fourier transform of the response function $\phi$ with respect to the relative time~$\Delta t = t - t^\prime$ at fixed central time~$\tau = (t + t^\prime) / 2$~\cite{Aarts2001},